joaquinto/hello-world/README.md

 # hello-world
-My first hello world app using golang with docker
+My first hello world app using golang and docker